Dates/TimeAugust 3 –August 8, M, T, W, Th, F, S, 9:00am – 4:00pm

 Who should enroll?

 Middle and high school students, ages 12-17, who have played guitar, bass, drums and/or keyboards for six months or longer.

-Monday through Friday, 10:00am to 4:30pm with a 30 minute break for lunch, and a concluding performance scheduled for Friday in PONCHO Concert Hall on the Cornish campus.
+Monday through Friday, 9:00am to 4:00pm with a break for lunch, and a concluding performance scheduled for Saturday, August 8 at 3:00pm in PONCHO Concert Hall on the Cornish campus.

 Requirements & Availability